+Nobody goes there anymore; it's too crowded.
+When you amass a multitude of citizens together inside a finite space, all kinds of bad things could happen.

+Crowds

-- Crowds Public assemblies or events that cause large groups of people to gather in one place cause crowds and crowds can slow movement or even stop it, perhaps pinning characters in place as a thrashing mob crushes and suffocates those caught in it.
-Crowds make it difficult to identify a single person amidst all those bodies, and they are loud and obscure other noises. - Thieves There will always be those who want what others have, and won't stop until they get it.
+Public assemblies or events that cause large groups of people to gather in one place cause crowds and crowds can slow movement or even stop it, perhaps pinning characters in place as a thrashing mob crushes and suffocates those caught in it.
+Crowds make it difficult to identify a single person amidst all those bodies, and they are loud and obscure other noises.

+Thieves

+There will always be those who want what others have, and won't stop until they get it.
 Money, jewelry, weapons, and gear the PCs have on them are all up for grabs, literally.
 Pickpockets favor crowded places to employ their devious craft, and most burglars and second-story-men strike during the night.
-Some thieves even steal people, so key NPCs traveling with the party might suddenly disappear as well, victims of kidnappers. - Decrepitude The whole world seems to be falling apart some days.
+Some thieves even steal people, so key NPCs traveling with the party might suddenly disappear as well, victims of kidnappers.
+Expect lots of Perception checks.

+Decrepitude

+The whole world seems to be falling apart some days.
 Gargoyles crumble, ceilings collapse, floors give way, ropes rot, and things just break down.
 Decrepit buildings pose very real hazards to character health.
-Remember too, that decrepit doesn't always mean old: inept, lazy, or cheap craftspersons can contribute to dangerous architecture just as age and erosion can.
-They just don't build 'em like they used to, do they? - Construction Repair of damaged buildings or construction of new ones causes traffic jams, and accidents as onlookers gawk at the site.
+Remember too, that decrepit doesn't always mean old: inept, lazy, or cheap craftsmanship can contribute to dangerous architecture just as age and erosion can.
+Usually, the GM will ask you to make Dodge and/or Reaction checks to avoid harm from your surroundings.

+Construction

+Repair of damaged buildings or construction of new ones causes traffic jams and accidents as onlookers gawk at the site.
 Construction also drives current occupants and wildlife out, and it is usually loud.
 Construction often involves lifting of heavy beams and supports, which can crush a man flat if they were to happen to fall, which they surely will.
+Demolition almost certainly poses a danger to workers and anyone nearby, since explosives are frequently used.

+Drought and Famine

-Demolition almost certainly poses a danger to workers and anyone nearby, since explosives are frequently used. - Famine In areas where food is not only scarce, but more or less non-existent, food and drink can be more valuable than cash and jewels.
-In famine-stricken areas, folks are desperate, and capable of things they never thought they might do if it means putting food on their belly. - Military Occupation The fear of armed soldiers entering one's home at will keeps most citizens in line, but the tension inherent to that situation is palpable.
+In areas where food is not only scarce, but more or less non-existent, food and drink can be more valuable than cash and jewels.
+In famine and drought-stricken areas, folks are desperate and capable of things they never thought they might do if it means putting food in their belly.
+Without food and water, you subject yourself to the starving and dehydrated conditions.

+Military Occupation

+The fear of armed soldiers entering one's home at will keeps most citizens in line, but the tension inherent to that situation is palpable.
 A rift will usually open between the soldiers and the civilians, and the soldiers might begin to take what they want by force.
 Cities under occupation are also very dangerous for outsiders, active criminals, or deviants of any sort.

+Plaque

-Plague - Nothing keeps folks indoors like a lingering plague.
-For fear of becoming afflicted, folks shun the company of strangers and sometimes put members of their own family out on the streets.
+Nothing keeps folks indoors like a lingering plague.
+For fear of becoming afflicted (and gaining the infected condition), folks shun the company of strangers and sometimes put members of their own family out on the streets.
 During time of plague, a town or city may be under quarantine with no way in or out.
 Other cities may not accept visitors or goods from cities under plague.
 On the plus side, if characters are looking to avoid attention, posing as plague victims is a sure way to keep others at arm's length.